 small mixing bowl

-Pat chicken with paper towels and season with 1/2 tsp salt and 1/4 tsp pepper.
+Pat chicken with paper towels and season with ½ teaspoon salt and ¼ teaspoon pepper.

-Preheat dutch oven on medium high heat and add 1 tbsp olive oil.
+Preheat dutch oven on medium high heat and add 1 tablespoon olive oil.
 Brown for 2-3 minutes on all sides and set aside to rest on plate.

 *You may need to do this in stages if not all of the chicken fits.
 Fell free to add additional olive oil for the second browning.

-Add broth, tarragon, chicken with juices, 1/2 tsp salt, 1/4 tsp pepper and 3 tbsp Dijon mustard.
+Add broth, tarragon, chicken with juices, ½ teaspoon salt, ¼ teaspoon pepper and 3 tablespoon Dijon mustard.
 Bring to a boil and reduce heat to a low.
 Cook for 40-45 minutes until chicken is cooked through.

-Meanwhile combine carrots, remaining tbsp olive oil, 1/2 tsp salt, 1/4 pepper and roast for 25 minutes until soft but still retaining some bite.
+Meanwhile combine carrots, remaining tablespoon olive oil, ½ teaspoon salt, ¼ pepper and roast for 25 minutes until soft but still retaining some bite.

 Serve over roasted potatoes or with a side of green beans.